-This grant opportunity contributes to DVA's Program 2.4 Veterans Community Care and Support.
-DVA works with stakeholders to plan and design the grant program according to the
+This grant opportunity contributes to the Department of Veterans' Affairs' Program 2.4 Veterans' Community Care and Support.
+The Department of Veterans' Affairs works with stakeholders to plan and design the grant program according to the

 Commonwealth Grants Rules and Guidelines 2017 (CGRGs).